PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ### Fresh new look-and-feel

 PostHog just got a lot fresher!
-We have a brand new UI and layout that had been on the works, codename `lemonade` (because it's fresh).
-It's not only a coat of paint, we've pushed a lot of improvements to overall navigation and performance, we call it turbo mode.
+We have a brand new UI and layout that had been in the works, codenamed `lemonade` (because it's fresh).
+It's not only a new coat of paint - we've also pushed a lot of improvements to overall navigation and performance too.
+We call it turbo mode.

 {images here}